Psychological typologies: Modeling of systems of psychological types

 In modeling of psychological systems the systematization and classification play a very important role.

 With the development of statistics in the description of weight of the trait (or type) in society, the character of the trait (type) distribution becomes very important.
 It is also important, if the distinctions of trait have a quantitative or qualitative character for the adequate interpretation of practically every research in the field of differential psychology, understanding of certain fundamental statistical concepts is required.

 "There are at least three various theories of the psychological types worked out by psychologists.
 Some authors represent types as separate classes that exclude each other.
 Some others psychologists accept the theory of types as more or less detailed trait theory, defining the types as poles of one and same continuum between which people may be ranked by the law of normal distribution.
 The adepts of the third view believe that the types differ from the traits by having multimodal distributions in which the people are grouped with in definite points, representing pure types".
 Stagner, 1948.

 Distribution of the traits

-The normal distribution is fundamental and doesn't depend on cultural factors.
+The normal distribution is fundamental and does not depend on cultural factors.
 The majority of measuring instruments (tests) are constructed so that the trait could be normalized with the normal distribution term, if distinctions are to have quantitative character.
 For instance, the traits which enter the base of the personality named the Big Five have a normal distribution.

 Example: Extraversion/introversion.
 Most people have ambivalent characteristics on this scale.